aptech/docs/docs/CR-reclassifyCuts.rst

 ::

-    //Create column vector to place in categories x = {  0,
+    // Create column vector to place in categories x = {  0,
           0.1,
           0.2,